Internet Protocol television: Bandwidth requirements

-There is no absolute answer for the bandwidth requirement for the IPTV service.
-Currently compressed HDTV content can be delivered at a data rate between 8 and 10 Mbit/s, but if the home of the consumer equipped with several HDTV outputs, this rate will be multiplied respectively.
+For checking the bandwidth requirements, you need to dimension your IPTV service, such as defining number of SD and HD TV channels, number of planned subscribers, VOD and nPVR concurrency.
+Based on these, you can calculate required bandwidth on each DSL line, in access network and in core IP network.

 Privacy implications

 Due to limitations in bandwidth, an IPTV channel is delivered to the user one at a time.
 Changing a channel requires requesting the head-end server to provide a different broadcast stream, much like VOD.
 This could enable the service provider to accurately track each and every programme watched and the duration of watching for each viewer.
 In conjunction with regulatory differences between IPTV and cable TV, this tracking could pose a threat to privacy according to critics.
 For IP multicast scenarios, since a particular multicast group (TV channel) needs to be requested before it can be viewed, the same privacy concerns apply.